Blog

 Buying Google reviews is prohibited according to their policies.

-Google detects them, removes them and may even suspend your listing or delist it.
+Google detects them, removes them, and can even go so far as to suspend your Google

-A brand caught red-handed instantly loses the trust of its customers.
+But the risks don't stop there.
+In terms of reputation, a company caught red-handed immediately loses the trust of its customers.

-If you're struggling to collect reviews, it's better to work on your customer loyalty strategy, improve your post-purchase experience or reward engaged customers with tools such as Loyoly.
+It's better to work on your customer loyalty strategy, improve your post-purchase experience, and encourage your committed customers to express themselves, with tools such as Loyoly, for example.

 UGC and Google reviews: same goal, same value